HISTORY AND INTERESTING FACTS ABOUT POTATOES

 The Potato (Solanum tuberosum) originated in the Andes of South America 8,000 years ago.
-It was around 6,000 years ago that Inca Indians in Peru first cultivated them.
+It was around 6,000 years ago that Incas in Peru first cultivated them.

 The Peruvian Quechua language records more than 1,000 words to describe potatoes and potato varieties!
 The potato was believed to have medicinal qualities and was rubbed on the skin of sick patients as a remedy.

 POTATOES ARRIVE IN EUROPE

 However, the invading Spanish conquistadors centuries later also loved the Peruvians' potatoes.
 The Spaniards had been on the look out for gold and jewels - potatoes became one of the exotic finds they excitedly brought back to Europe to impress royalty in 1536.
 The word ‘potato’ known in Spanish as ‘patata’ is derived from the word ‘batata’.